 Workshops provide a forum for in-depth discussions, resource exchange and networking related to specific topics within IDC.
 Because focused interaction among participants is important, participants should have informed positions based on prior experience, as expressed in their position papers.
 Workshops should not be miniature paper presentation sessions, but focus on community building and communal knowledge creation.

-Workshops will run the day after the main conference.
+Workshops will run the day before the main conference, on June 21.
 A workshop may be half-day or full-day in length, and typically has 15 to 20 participants with a minimum of 8 participants (organizers not included).
 Workshops are different to Courses.
 Workshops are meetings of experts exploring new knowledge.
 Courses are expert instructors, typically with established reputations, teaching people new to a topic.